pez27fishboi/ChatLogger/README.md

 ![](https://img.shields.io/github/release/kenygamer/ChatLogger/all.svg)
 ![](https://img.shields.io/github/downloads/kenygamer/ChatLogger/total.svg)

-ChatLogger is a PocketMine-MP plugin to log your server chat.
+ChatLogger is a PocketMine-MP plugin to log your server chat, keeping the performance in mind.
 It features a /export command to dump a player chat log at a given date.
 ## Commands
 | Command | Usage | Description |
 | ------- | ----- | ----------- |